-Attention: Connect the EARTH cable, ensuring that the positions of the neutral line and phase are correct
+Attention!
+Connect the EARTH cable, ensuring the right position of the neutral and phase line

 BATTERIES: Connect the two elements in series (Watch out for the polarity).
 In the presence of network power the battery terminals will have between 24 and 27 V DC.